 - You wish to argue with someone else's position in considerable detail.

 Condition 3 is especially useful in essays for literature courses.

-- paraphrasing the passage if you wish to convey the points in the passage at roughly the same level of detail as in the original
+- Paraphrasing the passage if you wish to convey the points in the passage at roughly the same level of detail as in the original; or

 Note that most scientific writing relies on summary rather than quotation.
-The same is true of writing in those social sciences—such as experimental psychology—that rely on controlled studies and emphasize quantifiable results.
-(Almost all of the examples in this handout follow the MLA system of citation, which is widely used in the humanities and in those social sciences with a less quantitative approach.)
+The same is true of writing in those social sciences --such as experimental psychology -- that rely on controlled studies and emphasize quantifiable results.
+(Almost all of the examples in this handout follow the Modern Languages Association, or MLA, system of citation, which is widely used in the humanities and in those social sciences with a less quantitative approach.)